Discover the therapeutic uses of folic acid

 Folate deficiency is considered one of the most common vitamin deficiencies in humans.
 Studies have also shown that a zinc deficiency can reduce the body’s efficiency in metabolising folate.
 Zinc deficiency has been shown to cause lower plasma folate and decreased folate in the liver.

 Human biology is never as simple as it seems and this is certainly the case with folates and their relationship to disease prevention.
-From just being a nutrient required in the prevention of pernicious anaemia (along with vitamin B12), in the 1960s the discovery was made that folic acid was important in the prevention of neural tube defects in babies.
+From just being a nutrient required in the prevention of pernicious anaemia (along with vitamin B12), in the 1960s the discovery was made that c was important in the prevention of neural tube defects in babies.

 Folate deficiency is considered one of the most common vitamin deficiencies in humans.